aureliushq/aurelius/README.md

 ## Known Issues

 - `displaySplashDialog` in synced device(s) is `false` on load so dialog doesn't show.
 Works fine in primary device.
+- Changing toolbar mode from `floating` to `fixed` crashes the app.